Pyrmont Bay ferry service: Fleet

 The fleet of ferries that ran the Darling Harbour service were of the First Fleet class; ferries commissioned and entered into service in 1984 to 86.
 The First Fleet ferries are a series of compact, catamaran double decker vessels, which include a third deck for crew, designed to carry up to 396 passengers.
-At the cessation of F4 Darling Harbour in 2017, there were nine First Fleet class ferries that operate on the Sydney Ferries network, however only four were used for the Darling Harbour service.
-First Fleet ferries were typically swapped out for use on other Inner Harbour services, though, the Golden Grove and Scarbrough were the most common of the ferries to operate on the route.
-HarbourCat class ferries Anne Sargeant and Pam Burridge also operated the route as backup vessels.
+At the cessation of F4 Darling Harbour in 2017, there were nine First Fleet class ferries that operate on the Sydney Ferries network.
+Emerald-class ferries are the usual ferries on this route.

-Patronage

-The following table shows the patronage of Sydney Ferries network for the year ending 30 June 2022.